-The price was less than 4000 yen in 150 ml.
+The price was a little less than 4000 yen for 150 ml.
 It is quite a price, but I bought it.

-If you look at the product's photos of Black 2.0 (from Amazon), you can feel a strong rivalry with VantaBlack, as if it was coated on a crumpled aluminum foil similar to VantaBlack.
+If you look at the product's photos of Black 2.0 (from Amazon), you may sense a strong rivalry with VantaBlack.
+The paint was coated on a crumpled aluminum foil similar to VantaBlack.
 However, every photo is black and it is a little difficult to tell how dark it is.

-Next is Japan representative!
-Turner's acrylic gouache jet black.
-This is an acrylic paint, but it is a famous paint that people in the camera industry know as it becomes a DIY antireflective paint.
+Next is a Japanese representative!
+Turner's Acrylic Gouache Jet Black.
+This is an acrylic paint, but it is a famous paint that is well known to people in the camera industry as a DIY antireflective paint.
 For example, the inner surface of an inexpensive mount adapter is sweetened with anti-reflection treatment, so there are many who paint it there.
-It in only 540 yen in 40 ml.
+It is only 540 yen for 40 ml.
 How is that possible!?

-The last is a black acrylic paint purchased at 100yen shop.
-It is only for the so-called comparison.
+The last is a black acrylic paint purchased at a 100yen shop.
+It is solely for the comparison.

 Since it absorbs water when it is applied to drawing paper, I decided to apply it to a poly plate which is as a flat resin plate.

-First, apply masking tape to set boundary and apply paint (acrylic paint bought from 100yen shop)
+First, apply masking tape to set boundary and apply paint (we are using the acrylic paint bought from the 100yen shop in this photo)

 Next, apply Black 2.0 on the side.